Resources > Civic icons and images

 • Once your file is open in Paint, go to the menu above the image and click Resize.

-• In the pop-up box, you can choose how you would like to resize the image.
-First of all, make sure that Maintain aspect ratio is selected; this setting will make it so that changing your file size won’t distort the image.
+• You can choose how to resize the image in the pop-up box.
+First, make sure that Maintain aspect ratio is selected (the circled blue box in the below image); this setting will make it so that changing your file size won’t distort the image.

-• If you want to resize by percentage, select Percentage and enter the percentage you desire into the Horizontal box.
+To resize by percentage, select Percentage and enter your desired percentage into the Horizontal box.
 The Vertical box will automatically match your input.
 If you want to resize according to the number of pixels, select Pixels and enter the size you desire into the Horizontal box.
 The Vertical box will automatically match your input.
 Once you’ve entered in your information, click the OK button, and Paint will resize your image.

 • You still need to save your image for the resizing to stick.
 Go up to the file icon menu and select either Save or Save as, depending on whether you want to replace the original file with the resized file or if you want to keep both.